sanim4129-a11y/crewai-for-video-content/README.md

 👉 Next step (Step B), I’ll break down the project structure (files, directories, CrewAI config) so you can see how to organize the implementation.

-Would you like me to also add a flow diagram (visual workflow) before we go to Step B?
+Would you like me to also add a flow diagram (visual workflow) before we go to Step B?"Edited by Musa"